A family bicycles from Alaska to Argentina

 “This reminds me of the tundra,” Davy interrupted my reveries.
 “Remember when we first started our trip and it was just flat tundra forever?
 This is almost the same, but we’re a lot higher now.”

 I didn’t relish the idea of frigid temperatures, high altitudes, or unrelenting sun of the altiplano, but the wide-open plateaus with sweeping vistas of the snow-capped Andes captivated me.
 Having the freedom to explore the land and discover hidden treasures that could only be found while riding a bicycle made it all worth it.
-Whether it was an alpaca herder who was honored that we spent a night with him or bright green cactus growing in intricately fine sand with 21,000-foot peaks in the background, each day brought new and unexpected adventures.
+Whether it was an alpaca herder who was honored that we spent a night with him or a bright green cactus growing in intricately fine sand with 21,000-foot peaks in the background, each day brought new and unexpected adventures.

 “Where are you headed from here?”
 Ami, the hotel receptionist in a small hotel in Oruro, asked as we checked in for the night.

 “Tomorrow morning we’ll head out for Potosi!”
 I told her.
-We were excited to be continuing south through the altiplano and couldn’t wait.
+We were excited to be continuing south through the Altiplano and couldn’t wait.

 “You can’t go to Potosi,” she replied.

 That made no sense to my American way of thinking.
-Potosi was the fourth largest city in Bolivia; of course we could go to Potosi.
+Potosi was the fourth largest city in Bolivia; of course, we could go to Potosi.

 “Potosi is completely blocked off.
 You can’t get in.
 There is a strike going on and the entire city has been sealed off – nobody in, nobody out,” Ami continued.
 “The big news around here is that a group of tourists finally managed to escape the city yesterday after being trapped for thirteen days.”
 Ami handed me a newspaper with the story on the front page.
 A group of 37 tourists had finally been allowed to leave after being held in the city for two weeks.